alvinzhu33/ZenPond/README.md

 * Made fish have a slower growth rate
 * Made the music loop after it ends (still need to snip the music file better so the loop plays through more nicely)
 * Successfully made a randomized spawn for each fish (random number of fishes, random species, random places)

+1/25
+* Each fish now has a different max length
+* Increased number of fishes at spawn
+* Made a new file that consolidated (and thus replaces) the Lilypad and Flower file (Lilypad + Flower = Blossom).
+* Blossom randomly spawn around the edge of the screen
+* Random lilypad orientation
+* Faster catfish speed
+* Added 3 new tracks and a new button to switch between them; from Tracks 1 to 4, they are the surf themes of Pokemon Red/Blue, Pokemon Ruby/Sapphire, Pokemon Diamond/Pearl, and Pokemon X/Y

 Jiaqi